microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 Angiogenesis is essential for skeletal development, bone healing and regeneration.
-Various research areas, especially implantology and tissue engineering, would benefit from improved three-dimensional (3D) imaging of the vasculature within bone tissue.
+Improved non-destructive, three-dimensional (3D) imaging of the vasculature within bone tissue would benefit a multitude of research areas, especially implantology and tissue engineering.

 X-ray microtomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
-For the detection of vessels, a contrast-enhanced microCT-imaging must be used.
+For the detection of vessels, using contrast-enhanced microCT imaging is essential.
 Limited contrast between perfusion agents and mineralized bone has been the major drawback of this approach, making their distinct segmentation problematic.
 A decalcification step resolves this issue but inhibits simultaneous assessment of intracortical bone microstructure and vascular morphology.
 Moreover, the problem of contrasting becomes further compounded in samples with metal implants.

-This study describes µAngiofil-enhanced microCT-based visualization of vasculature within bone tissue in various small and large animal models, with and without decalcification.
+This study describes µAngiofil-enhanced microCT-based visualization of vasculature within bone tissue in small and large animal models, with and without decalcification.
 We present simultaneous microvascular and bone imaging in murine tibia, murine bone metastatic model, pulp chamber, gingiva and periodontal ligaments.
 In a large animal model (minipig) we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.